RockLib/RockLib.Immutable/README.md

 # RockLib.Immutable

 This library contains the `Semimutable` class, which represents a "semimutable" value.
-It's value can be set either via the setter of the <see cref="Value"/> property, or by calling the <see cref="SetValue"/> method.
+It's value can be set via the setter of the <see cref="Value"/> property, or by calling the <see cref="SetValue"/> method.
 Once the getter of the <see cref="Value"/> property is accessed or the <see cref="LockValue"/> method is called, the value will never change again.

 It's like Schrödinger's cat - once you open the box, the cat's fate is sealed.